ibm-cloud-docs/event-notifications/en-push-firefox.md

 * `Destination name`: add a name for the Destination.
 * `Destination description`: add an optional description for the destination.
 * `Destination type`: select Firefox Push Notifications type from the dropdown list.
-* Provide the Website URL of your website.
+* Provide the URL of your website.
 * Once Firefox destination is created.
 Edit the created destination to get public vapId key required for web sdk.

 ![Destination Edit](images/en-push-firefox-destination-edit.png "Destination Edit"){: caption="Figure 7.
 Receive notifications" caption-side="bottom"}